clusterinthecloud/docs/source/google-infrastructure.rst

    $ terraform init google-cloud-platform

-Now, when you check the Terraform version, you should see the OCI provider showing up:
+Now, when you check the Terraform version, you should see the Google provider showing up:

 .. code-block:: shell-session

    $ terraform version
    Terraform v0.12.9
+   + provider.external v1.2.0
+   + provider.google v2.10.0
-   + provider.oci v3.44.0
+   + provider.tls v1.3.0
    + provider.template v2.1.0
-   + provider.tls v2.1.0

 Rename the example config file ``google-cloud-platform/terraform.tfvars.example`` to ``terraform.tfvars`` and open it in a text editor: